Would you like help to become debt free?

 Three ways getting out of debt starts with your habits

-If you’re in debt, you’ve probably heard yourself say “I want to get out of debt” more than one or two times.
-The question is, why is it so hard to get out of debt?
-On the surface it seems pretty simple – either make more money, or cut down on expenses and apply the extra money to the debts.
+If you’re in debt, you’ve probably found yourself saying, “I want to get out of debt” more times than you can count.
+So, why is it so difficult to escape from debt?
+At first glance, it seems straightforward: either increase your income or reduce your expenses and use the extra money to pay off your debts.

-The problem, however, is that being in debt tends to be a hard habit to break.
-Debt is much like eating that extra piece of cake even though you’re full, or not going to the gym even though you know it will help your health.
-Habits are hard to break, so let’s take a look at 3 ways getting out of debt starts with your habits:
+The real challenge, however, is that being in debt can become a hard habit to break.
+It’s similar to indulging in that extra piece of cake even when you’re full or skipping the gym despite knowing how beneficial it is for your health.
+Breaking habits is tough, so let’s explore three ways to start getting out of debt by focusing on your habits:

 2. Procrastination

-Another debt habit is to always delay dealing with it.
-For example, you may wait until the day a bill is due to try to find money to pay it.
-Or, you may find that the feeling of “living on the edge” of not knowing how you’re going to pay your bills is a normal feeling.
-In other words, living paycheck to paycheck and being in debt starts to feel normal.
-This habit can be very hard to break, especially if you’ve become used to living a certain way.
+One common debt habit is the tendency to delay addressing financial issues.
+For instance, you might wait until the day a bill is due to start looking for money to cover it.
+You may also find that the feeling of “living on the edge” – not knowing how you’ll pay your bills—becomes a normal part of your life.
+In other words, living paycheck to paycheck and being in debt can feel routine.
+This habit can be very challenging to break, especially if you have grown accustomed to this way of living.

 3. Overspending

-There are also smaller habits that may be easier to break; for example, eating out too much; spending too much money on social events, regular gambling or paying for too many digital services.
-Being disciplined in such things as not buying takeaway coffees and lunches at work every day can save you thousands of dollars a year.
-(See more ideas – 10 Ways to Save More Money)
+There are smaller habits that can be easier to change, such as eating out frequently, spending too much on social events, regular gambling, or subscribing to too many digital services.
+By being disciplined and avoiding daily purchases like takeaway coffees and lunches at work, you can save thousands of dollars each year.

-When thinking about your debt and how to master it, it’s important to break the bad habits that continue the debt cycle.
+When considering your debt and how to manage it effectively, it’s crucial to break the bad habits that contribute to the cycle of debt.

-If your debt has become unmanageable and spiraling out of control, we can help you get back on the path to financial freedom.
-Book a free debt assessment today — what have you got to lose, but your debt!
+If your debt has become unmanageable and is spiralling out of control, we can help you get your life back on track.
+Request a free debt assessment today—what do you have to lose except your debt?